Aims and Scope

 3- Blind Manuscript (in Word format version 2003 or above).
 All author names and affiliations should be EXCLUDED.

 4- Document showing the result of iThenticate (max.
 24% match accepted).

-Papers should be written with fluent English without any grammatical and typographical errors.
-Manuscripts with any of those errors will be rejected and sent to the authors for corrections before submission and review.
+Papers should be written in a high standard of English without any grammatical and typographical errors.
+Manuscripts containing these types of errors will be rejected and sent back to the authors for corrections before submission and review.

 - Title (short, specific and informative),

 - Keywords (indexing terms, up to 6 items),

 - References, Figures and Tables with captions not exceeding 30 pages (with references).
 All headings and titles should be written in bold.

 Acknowledgements should be a brief statement at the end of the text and may include source of financial support.
 The contract number should be provided.

 Cite references in the text as author‘s surname should be followed by the year of the publication in parentheses (Peter 2010; Basunia & Abe 2001).
 Use et al. after the first author’s family name for citations with three or more authors (Lawrence et al. 2001).
 For citations of the same authors published on the same year, use letters after the year (Dawson 2009a).